-Search Sanctions for ESI Spoliation Under FRCP 37(e): Overview and Sanctions Under Amended FRCP 37(e): One Year In for more on non-intentional spoliation under FRCP 37(e)(1) and the sanctions available for intentional spoliation under FRCP 37(e)(2).
+For more information on non-intentional spoliation under FRCP 37(e)(1) and the sanctions available for intentional spoliation under FRCP 37(e)(2), see Practice Note, Sanctions for ESI Spoliation Under FRCP 37(e): Overview.

-Search Reasonable Anticipation of Litigation Under FRCP 37(e): Triggers and Limits for information on the factors for identifying when a party's duty to preserve relevant documents and ESI is triggered and the key steps counsel should take when handling preservation efforts to help protect a client from sanctions under FRCP 37(e).
+For information on the factors for identifying when a party's duty to preserve relevant documents and ESI is triggered and the key steps counsel should take when handling preservation efforts to help protect a client from sanctions under FRCP 37(e), see Practice Note, Reasonable Anticipation of Litigation Under FRCP 37(e): Triggers and Limits.